sualeh/magnetictrackparser/README.md

 bank issued credit card, such as might be returned from a USB magnetic card stripe reader.

+Magnetic Track Parser depends on the [Credit Card Number](https://github.com/sualeh/credit_card_number) library.

 ## Resources

-> **The goal of this project is to use publicly and freely available documentation to create a reliable Java library to provide information about credit card numbers.**
+> **The goal of this project is to use publicly and freely available documentation to create a reliable Java library to provide information about credit cards.**

 Some resources consulted are:
 * [Magnetic stripe card](http://en.wikipedia.org/wiki/Magnetic_stripe_card) on Wikipedia for information about the format of track data.